liam-wiltshire/talks/machinelearning/content.md

 ???

-We pulled 200 records at random from the DB (100 fraud and 100 successful).

-We can see that we are 'moving the needle' now, but accuracy is poor - 50% accuracy
+- We can see that we are 'moving the needle' now, but accuracy is poor - 50% accuracy

-With the result being so mixed, there wasn't really any value in looking at the fraud probability - accepting anything with a fraud probability of 46% or more results in more fraud being caught, but also increases the number of false positives
+- With the result being so mixed, there wasn't really any value in looking at the fraud probability
+    - accepting anything with a fraud probability of 46% or more results in more fraud being caught, but also increases the number of false positives

-This was quite frustrating - we were sure there must be something obvious we were missing...
+- This was quite frustrating - we were sure there must be something obvious we were missing...

+---

+class: section-title-b middle center

+???

+- We played with the algorithm a bit, but we were not really getting anywhere.
+- Again, after a bit more Googling, we started to question our approach:

+---

+class: section-title-b middle center

+# Lesson 2: Understand Your Data

+???

+- We realised there were a number of potential flaws in our approach
+    - We had already recognised that the different tokens we were considering were related, perhaps it's more important than we thought - someone paying 30 USD in Germany is much less suspicious than in Argentina for example, where the average purchase price is around 8 USD.

 ---
 class: section-title-b middle center